ygrek/sqlgg/overview.md

 the resulting rowset must be decomposed into application native data.
 Data crossing these application-to-database boundaries is what causes troubles.
-One can factor out all common database communication code, hide the database under some application-specific abstraction, but one always needs to manully specify correspondence between SQL query binding slots (or resulting rowset columns) and code variables.
+One can factor out all common database communication code, hide the database under some application-specific abstraction, but one always needs to manually specify correspondence between SQL query binding slots (or resulting rowset columns) and code variables.
 This mapping should be updated manually every time SQL query is modified.

 Solution
 --------